k8ssrilanka/k3s-on-raspberry-pi/README.md

 **UUID=18A9-9943** /media/usb vfat auto,nofail,noatime,users,rw,uid=pi,gid=pi 0 0

-vfat - works for my mount, however you may have ntfs, ext3, etx4 etc - please change accordingly
+vfat - works for my mount, however you may have ntfs, ext3, etx4 etc - please change accordingly.
+Further you need ntfs-3g to mount ntfs devices.

 Reboot and test
 #sudo reboot

 You will have to ssh again as it would have closed the ssh session on reboot
-#ssh pi@ip-address
+#ssh pi@ip-address<br>
 #ls -al /media/usb